webpapaya/fhs-slides/2022_master_6_typescript.md

 // Error: number is not assignable to string
 ```

+---

 ## Exercise create a user type:

 - Requirements:
-  - A user needs to have a first and last name
+  - a user needs to have a first and last name
-  - A user needs to have exactly one contact
+  - a user needs to have exactly one contact
     - a contact is either:
       - address (contains street/zip code/country)
       - phone (contains phone)